 1. Blogging Host

-I use Cloudways and am very happy with them.
+I started with Cloudways and was happy with them.
 They're reliable, fast and I can always get live support when I have a question.
-(I find it pretty difficult to talk to bots as they never manage to answer my queries!)
-They're also cheaper than many other hosting services which is good for a zero-revenue generating blog like mine.
+(I find it pretty difficult to talk to bots as they never manage to answer my queries!
+However, you do need to learn to set up everything by yourself, which can be very very confusing.)

 2. Blog theme